culshoefer/codeCurriculum-gitbook/chapter4.md

 a lot about programming in python with pygame (yay!)
 In this final chapter, you will implement your own version of the Whack-a-Mole on your own.
-There will be a solution provided, but keep in mind, that there are multiple ways of implementing this game in pygame.
+There will be a solution provided, but keep in mind that there are multiple ways of implementing this game in pygame.

 ## Rules